Surface Approximation via Asymptotic Optimal Geometric Partition: Related Works

-Given the set of sites $\mathbf{X}=\{\mathbf{x}_i\}_{i=1}^{n}$ to sample the surface, Centroidal Voronoi Tessellation (CVT)~\cite{Du:1999:CVT} is a special Voronoi Diagram (VD)~\cite{Leibon:2000:DTV} that each site $\mathbf{x}_i$ coincides with the centroid of its Voronoi cell.
+Centroidal Voronoi Tessellation (CVT) is widely used for nearly-equilateral mesh generation.
+It is a special type of Voronoi Diagram (VD)~\cite{Leibon:2000:DTV} whose sites coincide with the centroids of Voronoi cells.
 When a Riemannian metric tensor field is endowed to measure the way distance and angle are distorted, CVT is generalized to Anisotropic CVT (ACVT)~\cite{Du:2005:ACVT} to take the anisotropy into account.
-From the perspective of energy optimization, there are two widely-used approaches for CVT/ACVT computation: the Lloyd relaxation~\cite{Lloyd:1982} and the quasi-Newton energy optimization scheme~\cite{Liu:2009:CVT}.